simone20a/TATAMI/README.md

 # TATAMI
 TATAMI (plaTform-Agnostic Token mAnagement &
-ModelIng) is a workflow-based visual modeling lan- guage specifically tailored for the design and imple- mentation of tokenomics.
+ModelIng) is a workflow-based visual modeling language specifically tailored for the design and implementation of tokenomics.

 ## Requirements